 63 Realty Rd., Ashland, ME 04732

-ReEnergy Ashland, located near Presque Isle in Ashland, ME, (Aroostook County), uses biomass as its primary fuel to produce 284,000 net MWh of electricity each year — enough to supply about 37,000 homes.
+ReEnergy Ashland, located near Presque Isle in Ashland, ME (Aroostook County), uses biomass as its primary fuel to produce 284,000 net megawatt-hours of electricity each year — enough to supply about 37,000 homes.
 At ReEnergy Ashland, the steam that is produced is used to generate electricity, which is sold directly to customers such as utilities, energy services companies, and municipal electrical co-ops.

-The 39 MW facility, which opened in 1993, was acquired by ReEnergy in December 2011.
-ReEnergy Ashland is an important corporate citizen in Aroostook County, as it provides direct jobs at the facility, indirect jobs associated with the use of the forest residue fuel supply, and additional jobs tied to local goods and services related to the facility.
+The 39 megawatt facility, which opened in 1993, was acquired by ReEnergy in December 2011.
+ReEnergy Ashland is an important corporate citizen in Aroostook County, as it provides direct jobs at the facility, indirect jobs associated with the fuel supply, and additional jobs tied to local goods and services related to the facility.